-If you would like to view the 2017 Final Regional Conditions for Seattle District for comparison, please view them on our webpage located at: www.nws.usace.army.mil, select Permit Guidebook, Chapter II, Permitting Nationwide Permits, National and Regional Conditions.
+If you would like to view the 2021 Final Regional Conditions for Seattle District for comparison, please view them on our webpage located at: www.nws.usace.army.mil, select Permit Guidebook, Chapter II, Permitting Nationwide Permits, National and Regional Conditions.

-REGIONAL GENERAL CONDITIONS (RGCs).
-The following conditions would apply to all Nationwide Permits (NWPs) for the Seattle District in Washington State, unless specified.
+REGIONAL GENERAL CONDITIONS (RGCs):

+The following conditions would apply to all Nationwide Permits (NWPs) for the Seattle District in Washington state, unless specified.

-1. Project Drawings
+RGC 1, Project Drawings

-Drawings must be submitted with pre-construction notification (PCN).
-Drawings must provide a clear understanding of the proposed project, and how waters of the U.S. will be affected.
+Drawings must be submitted with a pre-construction notification (PCN).
+Drawings must provide a clear understanding of the proposed project, and how waters of the United States will be affected.
 Drawings must be originals and not reduced copies of large-scale plans.
 Engineering drawings are not required.
 Existing and proposed site conditions (manmade and landscape features) must be drawn to scale.